causeri3/dataCleaningSOM20/README.md

 # DatacleaningSOM20

-Script only works with JMCNA Data from Somalia, 2020.
+For REACH Initiative, Joint Multi Cluster Needs Asessment (JMCNA) report, 2020 Somalia:

 In order to support the cleaning of the data.
-Checks for dublicates, outliers, sensitive data, "others" answers by means of package cleaninginspectoR ("OutliersEtc" is the xlsx-export of those results called).
+- Checks for dublicates, outliers, sensitive data, "others" answers by means of package cleaninginspectoR -> xlsx-file "OutliersEtc"
-Spelling checks in character variables and MAIN PART consists of finding inconsistencies in the survey answers ("inconsistencies" is the xlsx-export of those results called)
+- Spelling checks in character variables
+- Main part consists of finding inconsistencies in the survey answers ->xlsx-file "inconsistencies"

-Main export is one xlsx-file combining all found issues sorted by uuid (called "Out_Inc").
-In order to prioritize cleaning, count of possible errors per inconstistency xlsx-file "inconCount" can be exported.
+Main export is one xlsx-file combining all found issues sorted by uuid -> xlsx-file "Out_Inc"
+In order to prioritize call backs, count of possible errors per inconstistency can be exported -> xlsx-file "inconCount"